Vitols999/QMS-WIKI/AxMaintainAutoPages.md

 * In the case that you have to run a script mentioned in this section carry out the following steps:

     * Open a command line window.
-    * Change to the `doc\Tools` folder and run the Python scripts from this folder.
+    * Change to the `./Tools` folder and run the Python scripts from this folder.
-    * If you want to run the navbar tools, then change to the `doc` folder and run the scripts from this folder.
+    * If you want to run the navbar tools, then change to the root folder and run the scripts from this folder.

 *   Change of a section header, new section, or change in the table of contents of the manual main page `DocMain`:

     This leads to a change in the automatically created complete table of contents.
 Run the Python script `BuildToc.py` to update the complete table of contents.

 *   Change of a link to another manual page (some basic knowledge of HTML required):

     Subsections of the manual can be used as targets for links.
 A special marker is added by the Markdown processor to each section header.
 This marker can be found as follows:

     * Open the on-line Wiki page in your browser.
     * Open the source text of this page.
     * Find the wanted section header in the source text.
     * The `<a href="#markdown-header-some_text">` string in front of the section header shows the quoted marker.

 *   Change of an image link:

     If the change is in the "_Advanced_" resp. "_FAQ_" parts of the manual, then you should run  the Python script `BuildImgLink.py` which updates the list of used images in the manual.

     Be sure the updated image is under version control.

 *   Change of index entries:

     Refer to this  [page](AxMaintainIndex "Maintaining the QMS Wiki Index") for details.

 * You should run the navbar tool `make nav` to update navigation bars after changing the table of contents, the image links, or the index page.
 Automatically (re-)created pages don't have navigation bars.

-* Upload to Github
+* Upload to GitHub

 ## Formatting rules: